 You are now setting foot on the deck of the longest running alternate history military epic ever written!
 Pictured here as stacked from the

-breakthrough novel Kirov (Book 1) to the latest release Thor’s Anvil (Book 26), this epic story now exceeds 8,500 pages, and 2.7 million words.
-That is twice as long as Marcel
+breakthrough novel Kirov (Book 1) to the latest book Nexus Deep (Volume 31), this epic story now exceeds 10,000 pages, and 3.5 million words!
+That is over twice as long as Marcel

 Arranged in “seasons” of 8 volumes each, the story is now in Season 4, slowly retelling the history of the Second World War,

 burned and blackened by the awesome power of the most powerful surface ship in the world, the battlecruiser Kirov.
 After a strange accident displaces the ship in time, the officers and crew

 begin their marathon journey through WWII, soon finding that their interventions are drastically altering the history of all future time, and imperiling their very own existence as the future they

 came from can no longer take shape from the shattered meridians of time.